Themekraft/tk-google-fonts/readme.txt

 6. The TK Google Fonts Admin Settings Panel - Select a Font with preview

 == Changelog ==
+= 2.2.0 - 14 Feb 2022 =
+* GDPR feature is now available in free version.
+* Tested up to WordPress 5.9

 = 2.1.3 - 5 Dec 2021 =
 * Fixed issue with free version deactivation.